 It was then followed by a nice walk along the canal.
 With a huge smile on my face I greeted every person on passing barges.

-On my right hand side I saw billboards depicting Mr. Bubblehead in a suit, then what looked like a Type 3 Squareback, and other Wolfsburg attractions.
+On my right-hand side I saw billboards depicting Mr. Bubblehead in a suit, then what looked like a Type 3 Squareback, and other Wolfsburg attractions.
 I wasn’t even sure where I was going, I just kept walking.
 Then I saw a Tiguan ready to tip over.
 This must be the obstacle course I read about.
 I stood there for about 5 minutes hoping to see it tip over, but also hoping they would make it out safely.
 As I kept walking I found the signs leading me outside the Autostadt compound and to Wolfsburg city proper.
 Located across from Wolfsburg Hbf is the Volkswagen Arena home to the city’s soccer team, Verein für Leibesübungen Wolfsburg.
 Further down the road following the bike and pedestrian trails, Schloß Wolfsburg and the Stiftung AutoMuseum Volkswagen on Dieselstraße.
 Regardless of proximity to one another, I made a rookie mistake and only allowed one day for Wolfsburg.
-The Autostadt alone is one day minimum, which is why I had to forgo it to visit the ‘real’ VW museum.
+The Autostadt alone is a one-day minimum, which is why I had to forgo it to visit the ‘real’ VW museum.
 Besides, if I wanted to see performance vehicles I can go to a car expo in the States.
 I was here for vintage Volkswagens!

-The castle has been under renovations, but it did not deter from its beauty.
+The castle has been under renovation, but it did not deter from its beauty.
 I have seen it many times illustrated on car badges; yet, to see it up close was truly jaw-dropping.
 Immediately I went searching for the coat of arms and became jubilant when I found them on pillars at the entrance.
 Even so, my camera could only capture what I was seeing.
 A range of emotions as I walked through the castle’s grounds almost as if I was absorbing its past, made for some quiet moments to myself staring at every piece of stone in the complex.
 Now I had been to the castle displayed on my horn and I was primed for Stiftung.